SeokwonJung-Jay/MPCBench/llm_context/api_usage_guidelines.md

 **Common mistakes to avoid:**
 - Calling it when you already have an email address
 - Using partial names that might match multiple people (be as specific as possible)
+- Not using limit when you only need one contact (e.g., limit=1 for exact matches)

 **Example:**
-Search for "Alice Kim" to get "alice.kim@company.com"
+Search for "Alice Kim" with limit=1 to get "alice.kim@company.com"

 ---